Practically secure quantum position verification: Conclusion

 We introduced new schemes for quantum position verification protocols by introducing a classical random oracle.
 We discussed the strategy for security breach by the adversaries sharing EPR pairs based on currently best known teleportation-based attacks.
 It is known that the entanglement distribution over long distances and the storage of entangled qubits are technologically challenging \cite{DBC99,DKD17}.
 The interaction between the quantum system and the environment can cause loss of information as a result of decoherence, dissipation, or decay phenomena \cite{Car09,Riv11,Wei12,DKSW18}.
 Quantum memories are essential to overcome such losses caused by the environment for the preservation of the entanglement between the quantum systems for the duration longer than the decoherence period \cite{SAA+10,Riv11,DKD17}.
 We showed that while the verifiers need to make use of only one or two independent qubits for the verification task, the adversaries need an exponential amount of EPR pairs, depending on the number of classical bits that the verifiers make use of.
 In this sense, we state that the schemes we have presented are technologically feasible and practically secure.

+Finally, we emphasize that our protocol is a variant of the protocol presented in Ref.\ \cite{Unr14}.
+The novelty of our approach is due to its practicality.
+It only requires a small amount of quantum resources (qubits), yet its security can only be broken by a prohibitively (at least for current technology) large amount of quantum resources.
+Further work is needed to provide a formal security proof.
+Coming up with adversarial strategies to break the protocol with as small an amount of quantum resources as possible is challenging.
+This makes proving security of QPV schemes, such as the one presented here, a highly non-trivial task.
+At the same time, it makes our results interesting to those implementing such protocols in practice.

 \acknowledgments{ We gratefully acknowledge insightful discussions with Sumeet Khatri, Bing Qi and Mark M. Wilde.
 We are also thankful to Fr\'ed\'eric Grosshans, Sumeet Khatri, and Florian Speelman for providing useful feedback on the manuscript.
 S.D.\ acknowledges support from the LSU Graduate School Economic Development Assistantship.
-G.S.\ acknowledges support from the U.S.\ Office of Naval Research under award number N00014-15-1-2646.
+G.S.\ acknowledges support from the U.S.\ Office of Naval Research under award number N00014-15-1-2646, the U.S.\ Army Research Office under award number W911NF-19-1-0397, and the National Science Foundation under award number OMA-1937008.

 }